Course Title: Society and Psychology Capstone B

 This is the second course in the Capstone sequence.
 In this course the assessment tasks are a continuation of those in the first course in the Capstone sequence and vary according to the option (placement or research project) you undertake.
 The option must be carried across both courses.

-- Write up your critical reflective research essay comprising a literature review of similar work-based ethnographic question and methodological reflections, description of work placement, analysis and findings of placement experience.
-[70%] OR
+- Write up your critical reflective research essay comprising a literature review of similar workplace auto-ethnographies and methodological reflections, description of work placement, analysis and findings of placement experience, and a conclusion that draws it all together.
+[70%]

-- Final presentation on your placement/research project and findings [20%]
+- Final presentation on your placement and findings.
+[20%]